Create sensational eating experiences

 Texture is the feel, appearance or consistency of an object.
 In food and beverages, texture can be described as the amount of chewiness, crunchiness, creaminess, body and mouthfeel relative to a control.
 Importantly, texture impacts taste and can accelerate, decelerate or mask the flavour impact in foods and beverages depending on its composition and attributes.

 Mouthfeel is the perception of texture in the mouth.
 Fatty, waxy, astringent, gritty, grainy and pulpy are all examples of mouthfeel.

 Consumers seek a sensory experience that matches their expectation of the food or beverage (e.g., crunchy chips, creamy smoothie).
-They also seek textures that are on trend, exciting, and meet their food preferences and needs.
+They also seek textures that are on-trend, exciting and meet their food preferences and needs.

-Starch is characterized as a powder from which the base material (e.g., corn, rice) has been processed to exclude protein.
+Starch is characterised as a powder from which the base material (e.g., corn, rice) has been processed to exclude protein.
 Flour, which has an even better consumer perception,* does not separate the protein from the base material in the finished ingredient.